RobertRingel/LearningTasks4Programming/Java/03_UsingObjects/NoCreditCardWithoutAccount.md

 ![the task related UML class diagram](NoCreditCardWithoutAccount.png)

-Complete the given Java code of the CreditCard-class that is shown below.
+Complete the given Java code of the CreditCard-class that is shown below in a way that it matches the given UML diagram.
 Implement a main-method to demonstrate the usage of this class.

 **The CreditCard class:**
 ``` java